 To protect your privacy, we recommend you remove all personal information from your phone before making your donation.

-If you have any questions about the cell phone program, you can call the email the Call to Safety business office at info@calltosafety.org.
+If you have any questions about the cell phone program, you can email the Call to Safety business office at info@calltosafety.org.
+Please do not call us with questions about cell phone donations.